COVID-19 Health-Related FAQs

 For students, employees and visitors, it is important to note that Ohio Gov. Mike DeWine has announced a travel advisory for all individuals coming into Ohio from states reporting positive COVID-19 testing rates of 15% or higher.
 Anyone traveling from these states to Ohio is advised to self-quarantine for 14 days.
 The Ohio Department of Health is also recommending against travel to these states with high positivity.

-As of Sept.
-18, any travel out of state and beyond must be reported to the COVID Response Team prior to departure.
-This requirement was initiated because of Ohio Gov. Mike DeWine’s Sept.
-17 announcement of Portage County’s COVID-19 Risk Level 3 Red status.
-The Kent Campus resides in Portage County, and as such, must adhere to the state's guidelines for counties at a COVID-19 Risk Level 3 status.
+Any travel out of state and beyond must be reported to the COVID Response Team prior to departure.
+This requirement was initiated because of Ohio Gov. Mike DeWine’s Dec.
+3 announcement of Portage County’s COVID-19 Risk Level 3 Red status in October.
+Since that time, on Dec.
+3, Portage County was raised to a Level 4 Purple status.
+The Kent Campus resides in Portage County, and as such, must adhere to the state's guidelines for counties at a COVID-19 Risk Level 4 status.

 Kent State Guidelines